List of Scary Movie (film series) characters: Trooper Champlin

+Trooper Champlin is the local state police officer near Washington D.C, and an acquaintance of Tom Logan.
+She informs him of the details of his wife’s death.
+Years later, she continues to console him about the incident.
+She is a parody of Officer Paski (Cherry Jones) from Signs.

 Other

-Sue Logan (Jianna Ballard) is the daughter of Tom Logan, parodying Bo Hess from Signs.
-Tabitha is the spirit of a demonic girl, parodying Samara Morgan, who serves as the main antagonist, alongside aliens and Michael Jackson.
-Parodies of The Matrix characters Oracle (Queen Latifah), Morpheus (Eddie Griffin) and the Architect (George Carlin) are also in the film.
+Sue Logan (Jianna Ballard) is the daughter of Tom Logan, parodying Bo Hess (Abigail Breslin) from Signs.
+Tabitha (Marny Eng) is the spirit of a demonic girl, parodying Samara Morgan (Daveigh Chase) from The Ring, who serves as the main antagonist, alongside aliens and Michael Jackson (Edward Moss).
+Parodies of The Matrix characters Oracle (Queen Latifah), Morpheus (Eddie Griffin) and the Architect (George Carlin), originally portrayed by Gloria Foster, Lawrence Fishburne and Helmut Bakaitis respectively, are also in the film.